-Adding a CNAME record to your sites DNS for SSL
+Adding a CNAME record to your sites DNS

 Creating a CNAME record in your sites DNS configuration is a relatively simple process, however, varies from hosting provider to hosting provider.